Great example of cooperation to solve the growing problem of micro-pollutants in surface water

 Researchers from the Membrane Science and Technology cluster will develop a new technology to filter organic micro-pollutants (OMPs) from water.
 The project is a collaboration with Wageningen University & Research, Saxion, KWR, STOWA, NXFiltration, Nijhuis Water, Oasen, and four water boards, and receives a financial contribution from NWO-TTW.

-A new water treatment process is designed based on this new membrane.
-In this new process, the OMPs will be filtered from the water after the regular water treatment and immediately biodegraded.
+The basis of the technology is a newly developed membrane by the MST cluster, that removes OMPS efficiently.
+The OMPs are removed from the wastewater after the regular water treatment and immediately biodegraded.
 If the new process is successful, it will lead to a new efficient technology that is able to almost completely remove OMPs from our wastewater.

-The project will receive a 1 million euro fund from NWO, which will be supplemented with funds from the three companies, the water boards Rijn en Ijssel, Vechtstromen, Aa en Maas, and Vallei en Veluwe.
-The water boards will be involved in a pilot programme where a first design will be tested in practice.
+The project will receive a 1 million euro fund from NWO, which will be supplemented with funds from the three companies, the water boards Rijn en IJssel, Vechtstromen, Aa en Maas, and Vallei en Veluwe.
+The water boards will be involved in a pilot program where a first design will be tested in practice.